-The parenting role for a mum has always differed to that of a father, but I wanted to explore why it seems to be the mum children turn to in times of blame?
+The parenting role for a mum has always differed from that of a father, but I wanted to explore why it seems to be the mum children turn to when they’re looking for someone to blame.

 I know that when I was little, my mum was always the one to blame.
-It didn’t matter what we did, the finger was always pointed in her direction, like she’d done something wrong.
-Yes, my mum disciplined, but all of this goes deeper.
+It didn’t matter what we did, the finger was always pointed in her direction, it didn’t matter what she’d done.
+Yes, my mum disciplined us, but all of this goes deeper.

-I believe that just because men are not encouraged to discipline children in the same way women are, doesn’t mean that they cannot discipline and shouldn’t discipline.
-I think it depends on the person, but I believe men can also be responsive, attentive, supportive.
-There is nowhere in the rule books that say they can’t.
-Perhaps it’s a generation and upbringing thing.
+I think it depends on the person, but I believe men can also be responsive, attentive and supportive.
+There is nowhere in the rule books that says they can’t.
+I believe it’s a generation and upbringing thing.

-I also believe men, but not all men are happy to leave their wives to do all the disciplining.
-Some are happy to share the parenting role.
+Some men are happy to leave their wives to do the disciplining.
+Also, thankfully, some are happy to share the parenting role.